Richard-Greenbaum/CryptoKeychain/README.md

 that we require that the master password be at least 8 characters long.
 This ensures that the state space of possible passwords is very large.
-Assuming that each character can consist of an upper or lower case letter, a number, or a special character, the state space of an 8 digit password is 91^8 passwords long.
+Assuming that each character can consist of an upper or lower case letter, a number, or a special character, the state space of an 8 digit password is 91<sup>8</sup> passwords long.

 Furthermore, the master password is not stored directly in the device’s memory.
 Instead, a hash value is computed by hashing the master password with the Kotlin hashCode function and then repeatedly hashing the output of the function for half a second.
-When the user tries to log in at a later time, the hash of the input password will be computed in the same way and then it will be compared to the stored hash value.
+When the user tries to log in at a later time, the hash of the input password will be computed in the same way and then it will be compared to the stored hash value in Android Shared Preferences.
 If the values are equal, then the user inputted the correct master password.
 Otherwise they did not.
 Note the increase in security that is gained by repeatedly hashing for half a second, protecting even fairly weak passwords.
 As an example, assume that the user created an 8 digit password that consists only of lowercase letters, and that the attacker has this information.
-This will result in a brute force attack on 26^8 possible passwords.
-For an attacker to generate and verify each possible password, they would need (26^8)/2 seconds, or more than 3300 years.
+This will result in a brute force attack on 26<sup>8</sup> possible passwords.
+For an attacker to generate and verify each possible password, they would need (26<sup>8</sup>)/2 seconds, or more than 3300 years.
 The odds that the attacker would arrive at the correct password in the first 10 years is less than 0.3%.